6 Intriguing Tv Shows Like 'Supernatural' That Will Make You Believe in Otherworldy Entities

 Grimm is just like other procedural crime dramas out there.
 But the twist is that most of the characters involved are not humans.
 Some of them even help the detective by teaming up with him.

 This is a show that will appeal to fans of the crime, drama, or fantasy genre.
 Give it a shot if the plot sounds like something you would want to watch.
 My suggestion would be to check out the first three or four episodes to see if you like it.
-If you don’t like these episodes, the show isn’t for you.
+If you don’t like these episodes, the series isn’t for you.

 3. Being Human